rehierl/node-tree-outliner/3-0-0-associations.md

 allowed to associate any subsequent node with a given section.

-A section counts as being "closed" as soon as it is no longer allowed to associate any subsequent node with it.
+A section counts as being "closed" as soon as it is no longer allowed to associate any more nodes with it.
 From that point on, a section is fully defined/specified.
+That is, because no subsequent node is allowed to modify a section that counts as being closed.

 *A section can not be re-opened*